Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 This NEP attempts to prioritise skill based education (Read more here: https://en.wikipedia.org/wiki/National_Education_Policy_2020)
 I don't see this improving the situation as of now.

+They need to give lesser emphasis on rote learning methods, such type of system is utterly useless as people mostly forget what they "learnt" after a period of time.

+The whole college system needs to be revised for efficiency and newer skill based syllabus.

+Major changes should be done to the competetive exam pattern, exams should be based upon real life and practical things.

+I am unable to think what can be done regarding the social media problem.
+Any comments will be appreciated.

+What we can do as a society is encourage curiosity and emphasis of knowledge vs marks.
+(Quality vs Quantity)
+I for instance, hardly see anyone with passion for technology, one needs that natural curiosity and the thirst for knowledge, which is absent in most.

 I was invited to give a guest lecture to 2nd year students of a polytechnic college a few days ago, it felt nice to interact with these people and I was proud that I was able to make these people curious about technology!